2tothe4th/SIXMonad/README.md

+# Overview

-Hey future me, here's what you'll need:
+Hello future me, here's what you gotta do:

-X: xorg-server, xorg-apps, xorg, nvidia, nvidia-utils, xorg-xinit, xorg-twm, xorg-xclock, xterm
-Audio: pipewire, wireplumber pipewire-audio, pipewire-alsa, pipewire-pulse
-Terminal: kitty
-Fonts: ttf-ms-win11, noto-fonts
-Misc.: nftables, git, github-cli

-Here's the stuff you need to do:

-Start nftables.service
-Start pipewire-pulse.service
-Clone this repo
+* Install Arch via. the wiki and get NetworkManager up
+* Make your account
+* Reboot just in case and log in to your account
+* Clone this repo, run the init script, then run startx

-Run the refresh script
+From here, you use the refresh script to update the configuration files.
-Run startx